 Someone else’s addiction can affect your life – be it a relative, friend or colleague.
 Their behaviour, actions and words can impact how you feel, your job and your own health.
 We believe addiction affects the whole family, not just the addict.

 The bad news is that no one person can stop an addict being an addict; the good news is that at Broadway Lodge we give them the tools to change their lives.
 We can also help you to cope.
 The other good news is that you are not at fault.
 It is not your responsibility to “fix” the addict, in fact, you wont be able to.
 However, you will have used every piece of energy to try to support them and all to no avail.
 It’s easy to speak to us about it – call us on 01934 812 319 or contact us confidentially online.
 We’ll be happy to talk to you about your options and what your friend or family member can do.

-We run a free family programme every other Sunday from 11am-4.30pm open to anyone who is seeking support because a relative or close friend has an addiction.
+We hold a free family programme which runs on selected Sunday’s and is open to anyone who is seeking support because a relative or friend has an addiction.

 It is very important for anyone affected to look after themselves and know how to recover from the traumas of the individual’s illness.
 We understand that relatives are often stressed, worried and fearful for the individual and we support family members by offering education about addiction and ways to look after their own wellbeing.
 The session will cover topics such as resentments, people pleasing, anger and co-dependency.

 Our family programme is delivered by one of our counsellor’s in a small group session and we recommend attending as many sessions as possible for maximum benefit.
 Attendance at the Sunday family programme is free, however, as a charity, we are always appreciative of any donations, big or small, which can be made at reception.